mikeger/blog/presentations/build_time/build_time.md

 # XCMetrics

-→ Usually I would recommend it, but not today
+→ Usually, I would recommend OSS projects, but not today → Server-side part is not building on modern Xcode
-→ Server side component is not building on modern Xcode → No updates in two years
+→ No updates in two years
 → Spotify moved on?
 Any Spotify engineers in the audience?